bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 The above description of SQL conforms to [SQL style guide](https://www.sqlstyle.guide/en/).

-  Using [Database Navigator](https://confluence.jetbrains.com/display/CONTEST/Database+Navigator) on PHPStorm you can complete SQL code completion and execution. [youtube](https://www.youtube.com/watch?v=P3C0iO1yqhk)
+  Using [Database Navigator](https://confluence.jetbrains.com/display/CONTEST/Database+Navigator) on PHPStorm you can take advantage of SQL code completion and execution. [youtube](https://www.youtube.com/watch?v=P3C0iO1yqhk)
-  Before executing SQL with PHP, it is easy and reliable to develop by executing SQL alone by the database tool and checking whether it can be written correctly.

-here are standalone database tools such as [JetBrain DataGrip](https://www.jetbrains.com/datagrip/), [Sequel Pro](https://www.sequelpro.com/), and [MySQL Workbench](https://www.mysql.com/jp/products/workbench/).
+  We would recommend you to use a tool such as [JetBrain DataGrip](https://www.jetbrains.com/datagrip/), [Sequel Pro](https://www.sequelpro.com/), or [MySQL Workbench](https://www.mysql.com/jp/products/workbench/) to easily write SQL queries and make sure they are valid, before executing them with PHP.

 ## JsonSchema